winebarrel/redash-go/README.md

 ## Overview

-Redash API client for Go.
-Supports almost all Redash APIs.
+Redash API client for Go that supports almost all APIs.

 ## Usage